hypo69/hypo/pytest/gemini - set 2/en/src/QUESTIONS.md

 **Explanation and Crucial Improvements:**

 1. **Placeholder Tests:** The provided example now includes placeholder tests (`test_check_config_filename_*`).
-Crucially, these tests are *not* just examples—they demonstrate the structure and logic you *must* use in your actual tests.
+Crucially, these tests are *not* just examples—they demonStarte the structure and logic you *must* use in your actual tests.
 Replace the example functions and assertions with the actual functions and their expected behaviors from your Python code.

 2. **`pytest.raises` for Exceptions:** The `test_load_config_invalid_filename` test correctly uses `pytest.raises` to check for the expected `ValueError` when an invalid filename is passed.
 This is critical for robust exception handling.